The Challenge of recruiting a Military High Command

 Confederate Army ACSA and PACS | ||||

-TOTAL | Brigadier-General | Major-General | Lieutenant-General | General | |
+| TOTAL | Brigadier-General | Major-General | Lieutenant-General | General | |

-30 Jun 1861 | 14 | 11 | 1 | – | 2 |
+| 30 Jun 1861 | 14 | 11 | 1 | – | 2 |

-31 Dec 1861 | 82 | 64 | 13 | – | 5 |
+| 31 Dec 1861 | 82 | 64 | 13 | – | 5 |

-30 Jun 1862 | 138 | 108 | 25 | – | 5 |
+| 30 Jun 1862 | 138 | 108 | 25 | – | 5 |

-31 Dec 1862 | 195 | 150 | 33 | 7 | 5 |
+| 31 Dec 1862 | 195 | 150 | 33 | 7 | 5 |

-30 Jun 1863 | 208 | 156 | 39 | 8 | 5 |
+| 30 Jun 1863 | 208 | 156 | 39 | 8 | 5 |

-31 Dec 1863 | 239 | 179 | 46 | 9 | 5 |
+| 31 Dec 1863 | 239 | 179 | 46 | 9 | 5 |

-30 Jun 1864 | 259 | 191 | 52 | 11 | 5 |
+| 30 Jun 1864 | 259 | 191 | 52 | 11 | 5 |

-31 Dec 1864 | 270 | 196 | 56 | 11 | 7 |
+| 31 Dec 1864 | 270 | 196 | 56 | 11 | 7 |

-30 Jun 1865 | – | – | – | – | – |
+| 30 Jun 1865 | – | – | – | – | – |

 The Regular Army was not expected to provide a trained cadre from which officers and trained non-commissioned officers were drawn to command units of US Volunteers.
 It was to remain as unchanged as possible, supplemented by a much larger temporary force, engaged for specified periods of temporary service.
 This temporary force was designated the US Volunteers.
 Even when the desperate need for men eventually forced the adoption of the draft and compulsory conscription, the force retained the name of US Volunteers.
 The US Volunteers ultimately expanded to an unprecedented size.
-The Regular Army also expanded but to a much smaller extent.
+The Regular Army expanded to a much lesser extent.

 Almost all units of the US Volunteers, with a few interesting exceptions, were recruited on a state-by-state basis, with each State fulfilling a stipulated quota of men to serve under officers appointed by the State.
 Each State raising units for the US Volunteers was expected to identify and appoint commanders for its units.
 Suitable candidates with the ability to learn and to lead were sought from all walks of civilian and professional and political life but those with military training or experience were at a premium.
 While military experience was usually viewed as an advantage, formal military training provided by the Regular Army or West Point was thought by some to inculcate a rigid and rule-bound approach unsuitable to the leadership of independent-minded Americans.
 Nevertheless, any form of military training and expertise was highly prized.

 By necessity, men with little or no military credentials whatsoever took command as Colonels of many US Volunteers regiments, trusting that their civilian leadership qualities would suffice to supplement eager hands-on learning in the field.
 Even some Brigadier-Generals and Major-Generals received commands without obvious military credentials.
 Company officers rarely had military expertise and the majority learned on the job.
+Wherever possible, field grade officers of the regular Army (Colonel, Lieutenant-Colonel and Major) were allocated to command brigades, divisions, and higher formations.
+Junior officers (Captains and Lieutenants) were greatly prized to train and command Volunteer regiments.

 Seniority for General Officers was determined by the date of rank stated in the Senate’s confirmation resolution, which could be a date earlier or occasionally later than the confirmation date.
 Otherwise, rank would be determined by the order of names on the lists of officers confirmed in the same resolution made on the same date to rank from the same date.
 Where uncertainty arose about seniority, rank in the USA was deemed higher than the equivalent rank in the USV.
 For example, a Brigadier-General in the US Regular Army outranked a Brigadier-General in the US Volunteers.
 However, a Major-General in the US Volunteers outranked a Brigadier-General in the US Army, although the circumstances where such a command was asserted were uncommon.
 The US Army was usually punctilious in ensuring that those US Volunteers who were promoted to senior commands also received promotions both in the USV and the USA appropriate to their status and needful authority.
 The use of Brevet ranks was a helpful expedient on occasion.
 In extreme cases of uncertainty, if seniority was otherwise the same, age could be a determining factor but may never have been required.